yiisoft/yii-widgets/docs/guide/en/menu.md

 `linkTag(string $value)` | The tag name for the link | `'a'` `template(string $value)` | The template used to render the main menu | `'{items}'`

-Items structure is an array of the following structure:
+### Items structure is an array of the following structure

 ```php
 [